maborosii/kubernetes-event-exporter/README.md

 ## Using Secrets

 In your config file, you can refer to environment variables as `${API_KEY}` therefore you can use ConfigMap or Secrets to keep the config file clean of secrets.

-## Troubleshoot "Events Discarded" warning:
+## Troubleshoot "Events Discarded" warning

-- If there are `client-side throttling` warnings in the event-exporter log:
+* If there are `client-side throttling` warnings in the event-exporter log:
   Adjust the following values in configuration:

     ```
     kubeQPS: 100
     kubeBurst: 500
     ```

   > `Burst` to roughly match your events per minute
   > `QPS`   to be 1/5 of the burst
-- If there is no request throttling, but events are still dropped:
+* If there is no request throttling, but events are still dropped:
   Consider increasing events cut off age

     ```
     maxEventAgeSeconds: 60
     ```